 “All companies can have their own set of desired skills and they can train their employees.
 Here, we’re not just doing that,” Nargesi continues.
 “We’re not training people to go be successful workers.
 We are trying to raise a generation of business people that care, who see the big picture and who are able to be problem solvers at an integrated level.
 Not just workers who repeat quantitative techniques.”

-“With my core business classes, I am able to learn how the systems are implemented in order to make a successful business.
-In other classes, I am able to have discussions on how to come up with the best decision method or how to be a supportive leader or manager.”
+“With my core business classes, I was able to learn how the systems are implemented in order to make a successful business.
+In other classes, I was able to have discussions on how to come up with the best decision method or how to be a supportive leader or manager.”

-A critical foundation to this balance is a nuanced understanding of business ethics.
-A welcome emphasis for Melanie Brisbane ‘21, a working student who has been with Boeing for 15 years.
+A critical foundation to this balance is a nuanced understanding of business ethics — a welcome emphasis for Melanie Brisbane ’21, a recent graduate who has worked at Boeing for 15 years.